 Homemade Tartar Sauce Recipe Ingredients

-• mayonnaise – the creamy base of the sauce.
+• mayonnaise – the creamy base of this tartar sauce recipe.

-• dill pickles – adds a crunchy texture and tangy flavor.
+• chopped dill pickles – adds a crunchy texture and tangy flavor.

 • chives – introduces a mild onion flavor without being overpowering.